-- 3. If the odorant inlet transmitter requires zero calibration at this time, proceed to the Odorant Inlet Pressure Transducer Zero Calibration on page 42 prior to pressurizing the expansion tank. - 3a.
+- 3. If the odorant inlet transmitter requires zero calibration at this time, proceed to the Odorant Inlet Pressure Transducer Zero Calibration in the next sub-section prior to pressurizing the expansion tank. - 3a.
 Important, If the odorant inlet transmitter is not to be zero calibrated at this time, close V5 and adjust the expansion tank pressure back to 25 psi (1.72 Bar), by manually opening valve V4 until the proper pressure is obtained, then close V4.